tizron22/muscle-valley-gym/README.md

 ### User Stories
 1. `As a new visitor of the webpage, I like it to flow in a way I can engage with so I understand the purpose of this site.`
 2. `As a potential customer, I would like the site to eye catching and promote good culture for members.`
-3. `As an interested customer, i would like to know more about the services that you provide.`
+3. `As an interested customer, I would like to know more about the services that you provide.`
 4. `As a new customer, I would like to easily join the gym online.`
 ---